sdtsui/cashRegister/docs/Specification_Of_Services.md

   Note that the transactionService doesn't hold a total.
 That is always calculated upon request, when the cashRegister needs to display a total.
   If the information is not cached (not implemented), the cashRegister will need to first query the ItemService for human-readable names and rates (by quantity/weight).
 After that, it will query the TransactionService.

-  This is preferrable to storing the items, rates, and discount-application rules in the transaction, because all changes can to those services can be self-contained, and any operations on a transaction will not require passing transactions around: only the cashRegister (or other interface) needs to query a service for desired information/functionality  (like applying discounts, or logic for calculating totals).
+  This is preferrable to storing the items, rates, and discount-application rules in the transaction, because all changes to those services can be self-contained, and any operations on a transaction will not require passing transactions around: only the cashRegister (or other interface) needs to query a service for desired information/functionality  (like applying discounts, or logic for calculating totals).

+  (Preferred, but not implemented.
+TransactionService now has `displayTransaction`, `displayTransactionList`, and `.displayTransactionCost` methods.
+  However, the main anti-pattern of Transaction Service passing transaction state around to be modified, is avoided.
+All of the tabulation logic occurs in one place, and is sent back to CashRegister.)